Quentin Xavier Rait is the pseudonym of an actuary working in London with experience in insurance, pensions and

 Stock market investing can be confusing and frightening for the beginner.
-There are so many choices to make of what to invest in, as well as many shares and funds to choose from.
+There are so many choices to make in terms of what to invest in, as well as many shares and funds to choose from.

-But the basics of how people can make money from stocks and shares is very simple.
+But the basics of how people can make money from stocks and shares are very simple.

-I'm not going to lie to you: just because it's simple doesn't mean it's easy to master.
-Baseball is simple.
-Doesn't mean we can all play in the major leagues.
-Skill in applying these ideas is what separates Warren Buffet from you and I.
+I'm not going to lie to you: Just because it's simple doesn't mean it's easy to master.
+Baseball is simple, but that doesn't mean we can all play in the major leagues.
+Skill in applying these ideas is what separates Warren Buffet from you and me.

 But you wouldn't go and play baseball without learning the basic rules of the game or the basic strategies for winning.